 If you’re unfamiliar with it, I’ll let you look that one up (!), but “Five Dices, All Threes” starts with an ominous dice-playing skit, Five Dice, making sense as the album progresses.
 It then cheerfully skips into Bells and Whistles, one of their poppiest tunes in years (well, one of the poppiest tunes I’ve heard from Oberst, with funny lyrics such as “And you shouldn’t place bets on the New York Mets, ’cause at best it’s hypothetical.”).

 El Capitan has a folky twang and focuses on themes of love, betrayal, and personal turmoil.
 Very personal.
 If you can wrap your head around it all.
 It begins softly but then has a powerful chorus with heavy percussion and trumpets.
-Lyrically, Obsert is at his most dark, but also precious, painting a story of betrayal:
+Lyrically, Oberst is at his most dark but also precious, painting a story of betrayal:

 The lyrics reflect themes of love and loss, with the crescendo underscoring the turmoil expressed in the verses.